boscacci/robertboscacci.com/content/blog/2025/2025-09-25_rainier-backpacking.md

 ### Friday, September 26th
 - Take a half day at work; leave Seattle after lunch
-- Pick up permits at Longmire Wilderness Info Center (let them know if you’ll arrive after 12pm)
+- Pick up permits at Longmire Wilderness Info Center (let them know if you arrive after 12pm)
 - Park at Dry Creek Trailhead and start hiking
 - Hike about 4.5 miles to Lake George Camp (aiming to arrive before dark)